gaspop/stcdemo/README.md

 # How to run on Android

-Requires configuring Android Studio and SDK configuration with shell.
+Requires Android Studio (and linking SDK to shell to run from terminal).

 1. Run 'npx react-native run-android' from root direction.